taylor-cox/metoo-fuckyou/README.md

 "That doesn't seem very healthy for the baby.
 On the other hand, it is surrounded by all that cake!"

 "Ohhh hayyy tay-tayyyy.
-Do you want to par-tay with may in Loui-say-ana?"
+Do you want to par-tay with may in Loui-say-ana?" (how far *is* louisiana from upper texas? 🤔)

 "'How would you reccomend we send a POST Request to a static resource?'
 'What a stupid fucking question.'"